 The Cleveland suburb of Shaker Heights was unusual in that its developers included a rapid transit line as part of the original community design.
 Good transportation to the city, it was felt, would make the neighborhood all that more attractive to prospective land purchasers.

-The premise has been highly successful, and although the town is no longer as elegant as it once was (what town is?), the transit system works splendidly.
-Ownership was assumed by the city in 1944, and twenty-five cars like 94 were purchased four years later to modernize the operation.
+The premise has been highly successful and the transit system works splendidly.
+Ownership was assumed by the City of Shaker Heights in 1944.
+Twenty-five cars like 94 were purchased four years later to modernize the operation.

-After nearly 30 years’ service, 94 and similar cars were replaced with new vehicles.
+After over 30 years service, 94 and similar cars were replaced with new vehicles.
 Several of these Pullman-built PCC cars have been preserved by trolley museums.
-94 is the only Pullman-built PCC car in the museum’s collection, and is one of the few non-Pennsylvania cars.
+94 is the only Pullman-built PCC car in the museum’s collection and is it only PCC with General Electric control.

 |Car Number||94||Car Builder||Pullman Standard Company|